EthanBao27/everforest-typora/README.md

 ## Special Thanks

-- The Callouts styles are inherited from [Mdmdt Theme](https://theme.typora.io/theme/Mdmdt/), thanks for @cayxc for contributing such beautiful theme.
+- The Callouts styles are inherited from [Mdmdt Theme](https://theme.typora.io/theme/Mdmdt/), thanks to @cayxc for contributing such beautiful theme.

 ## Links